Skip to content

 Credit: Christine Dong for Portland in Color

 Established in 2015, the Portland Mercado is a must-visit destination that already feels like a city institution.
-It’s home to fun and food with more than a dozen businesses, including food carts, and a juice stand You can sample flavors from across Latin America with eateries serving dishes from Colombia, Cuba, Oaxaca, Puerto Rico, Venezuela and more.
-There’s no other place like this in the city.
-It’s the perfect space to check out live music and pop-up experiences like Fiesta Caribeña and Dia de Muertos.
+It’s home to fun and food with food carts and a juice stand.
+You can sample flavors from across Latin America, and it’s the perfect space to check out live music and pop-up experiences such as Fiesta Caribeña and Dia de Muertos.
+Nearby, the newly renovated Foster Food Carts offer a mix of local flavors and international cuisine.

 Two people shop sidewalk offerings in front of a bright yellow storefront with a sign reading "I've been framed"